 How to Increase Fertility in Men

-Whether you and your partner have just decided to start trying or have been at it for months, Premama is here to help.
+Whether you and your partner have just decided to start trying or have been at it for months, Premama is here to help and talk about fertility boosters for men.
 We’ve put together some detailed male fertility tips below to reach optimum health as you prep for parenthood, specifically how to increase fertility in men.

 It’s important to keep in mind that when the word “infertility” is used, it can be a misnomer.
 Often, the word “infertility” is contextualized as a failed attempt at conception after one year or even six months, if the woman is over 35.
 But rest assured that while fertility issues make conception a challenge, it is entirely possible to become fertile.